ssjshields/archetype-counter/.github/README.md

 ### How does the Counter work?
 > In a nutshell; it uses OCR and several other utilities to scan screenshots of monster names and compares them against a list

+> Client theme.xml, font values and graphical assets (AC folder) are inserted into the currently installed theme list

-> Utilities scripted with legacy [AutoHotKey 1.1.36.02](https://www.autohotkey.com/)
+> Utilities scripted with legacy [AutoHotKey 1.1.36.02](https://www.autohotkey.com/), packaged with PowerShell 5.1

 > Monster nameplates processed using images passed through [Imagemagick](https://imagemagick.org/index.php)